Sex and Love Addiction is a behavioural addiction, which is an addiction like any other but to something you do rather than a substance you take.

 Most addicts, whether of substances or behaviours, have experienced some form of difficulty in their early life, which has led to disordered attachment.
 And sex and love addicts have learned, in their adolescence or early adulthood, that they can “self-medicate” or “smooth out” painful emotions such as shame, fear, depression and anxiety by escaping into the intense rush of sex, love or romantic fantasy.
 So, in adult life, a sex and love addict focuses on their hot new love interest or chasing a sexual encounter as a way of avoiding the fact that life can be difficult and numbing the emotional pain caused by problems that they need to face up to and deal with.

 So sex and love addiction is actually not really about physical intimacy or romance but is all about finding a way to control painful and difficult emotions.
+The Awareness Centre offers a multitude of addiction counselling services to aid in improving the control of your emotions.
 And, as with any kind of addict, the most common symptom, is denial.
 A sex and love addict will deny that their behaviour is a problem to themselves or to others.
 They will deny that their addiction is affecting any other aspect of their life and causing problems at work or home.
 Instead, again like any other addict, they may put the blame on others — the failure of any relationship, for example, is always the fault of the partner rather than anything to do with their own behaviours.
 And all this denial adds up to avoidance and prevents them both from recognising that they have a problem or doing anything about it.

 How do you know if you have Love and Sex Addiction?